algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Movement

 Pac-Man moves through the maze at the rate of one cell per frame.
-Each frame is rendered at 60 frames per second, ensuring smooth movement.
+Each frame is rendered at, at least 24 frames per second, ensuring smooth movement for human eyes.
+However, we keep in mind 60 frames per second is the targeted framerate.

 #### Interactions